-When a purchase is made, information from these two tables, such as customer number and item number are written to the sales
+When a purchase is made, information from these two tables, such as customer number and item number are written to the sales table.

 This forms a relational database .
 In the real world, though, the customer and inventory databases would probably be separate.

-The following graphic shows a sales transaction table that has a customer number column, which also matches the
+The following graphic shows a sales transaction table that has a customer number column, which also matches the customer number column in the customer table.

 Relational database: database that is organized and accessed based on relationships between tables, rows, and columns.

 The field Customer Number forms a relationship between the tables.

-customer in the customer table.
 Such relationships can exist among several tables in a database.
-The sales table can

-contain more than one entry per customer for each purchase a customer makes.
+The sales table can contain more than one entry per customer for each purchase a customer makes.
 Using a structure such as this, an application can iterate through the customer table and prepare a sales report for each customer.

 iterate: To execute program statements zero or more times in a loop structure.